 The fellowships will be awarded by the ACG FDA Related Matters Committee for a period of one month or longer.

-The selected applicant will receive a monthly stipend of $3,000, which includes airfare, living expenses and meals.
+The selected applicant will receive a stipend of $3,000, which includes airfare, living expenses and meals.
 Fellows are responsible for securing their lodging and meals but ACG staff will provide assistance.
 An additional $1,000 will be provided for travel and related expenses to the ACG Annual Meeting for their presentation.

 Review and Selection Process